wbm1113/RaidLiveArenaAutoClicker/README.md

 ## FAQ

+### Will I get banned if I use it?
+I don't know.
+I've used it for hundreds of battles over several months without any problems.
+It's strictly an autoclicker, which Plarium has historically tolerated.
+If we can use BlueStacks to circumvent the multibattle system, I doubt this tool is a problem.
+That aside, be honest with yourself: if you lost your Raid account, would that really be a bad thing for you?

 ### How do I make the script stop?
 Press CTRL+ESC to immediately terminate the script at any time.